arpitchaudhary/RepData_PeerAssessment1/PA1_template.md

 ```

 ## Loading and preprocessing the data
-Following code reads the data into a variable named data:
+Following code reads the data into a variable named data.
+No extra processing was needed except changing the date column to a field of type date rather than a string.

 ```r
 unzip("activity.zip")